SiteGround alternatives

 Bluehost

 If you’re looking for a cheaper alternative to SiteGround, I’d recommend giving Bluehost a look.
-Aside from being one of the very few officially recommended hosting companies by WordPress.org, 1 their one-year plan starts at $1.99 per month, which is $1 less than SiteGround.
-Over the first year, you’d end up paying $23.88 total, saving you $12 right away.
+Aside from being one of the very few officially recommended hosting companies by WordPress.org, 1 their three-year plan starts at $1.99 per month, which is already less than what SiteGround offers.
+While over the first year, you’d end up paying $33.48 total (more than with SiteGround), your savings will kick in as early as year three.
+Over the long haul, Bluehost ends up being half as expensive as SiteGround.
 Bluehost also includes some helpful extras, like a free domain for the first year and easy WordPress setup, which makes getting your site up and running pretty straightforward.

 👉 Go here for a full review of Bluehost, and here for a direct comparison against SiteGround.